 Navigate with the experts

-Likewise, with our permanence on board, can be of great support for your Bridge Team and thus reinforce the requirements of the IMO, in the Polar Code Chapter 12, “Manning and Training”.
-Furthermore, in paragraph 12.3.2, it states the following: “The Administration may allow the use of a person(s) other than the master, chief mate, or officers of the navigational watch to satisfy the requirements for training, as required by paragraph 12.3.1″.
+Likewise, with our permanence on board, we can be of great support to your bridge team, thus reinforcing the requirements of the IMO, in the Polar Code Chapter 12, “Manning and Training”.
+In addition, paragraph 12.3.2 states: “The Administration may permit the use of a person or persons other than the master, chief mate, or navigational watch officer to satisfy the training requirements of paragraph 12.3.1″.

 Authorized Chilean Fjords Pilot since 2010; Over 9 Antarctic campaigns as Commanding Officer of a CHN patrol ship and icebreaker Almirante Viel.
 Cap Hornier.